milkybonestudio/yomu/README.md

  The code has 5 main assemblyes:
- - Development : Manipulating files into final compact form + testing
+ - Development : Manipulating files into final compact form + testing ** DON`T EXIST IN BUILD
  - Main : Can control everything + have the only Update function of the entire code
  - Jogo : The game itself => need to load stuff
  - Run_time_data => Data that don`t make sense load everything to the ram, load dynamically with reflection :fearful: